aboussofara/testing-microservices-workshop/README.md

 Requirements
 ------------
 This is a hands on workshop.
 In order to avoid Mac/Windows/Linux issues during the session we are going to use Vagrant and VirtualBox to make sure everyone's experience is consistent.
+If you had any problems with the installation please open an issue and we will get back to you.

 Please install these before the workshop.

 * VirtualBox 5.1.14 or newer
 * Vagrant 1.9.1 or newer